-- Case code labels (example follow) should be on white stock paper with black lettering unless approved otherwise.
+- Case code labels (example follow) should be on white stock paper with blacklettering unless approved otherwise.

 - Actual size of the case code label is 4" x 6".

 - Label details:

 - Include the product description and size

-- NC code number should be 7/8" to 1" high
+- NC code number should be 1/2" high

-- o Both the UPC and SCC are required
+- Both the UPC and SCC are required

 - The label should be located on an end panel and all cases should be stacked on the pallet with the case label facing out.